Startup-Driven Social Innovation for Social Good

 - Social sciences

-- Understanding the user's characteristics and how they are met by society
+- Understanding of autism characteristics and how they are met by society

 - Teacher Education